Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Probabilistic modeling and Inference youtube playlist.md

 $C$ is a Lyupanov function => K-means converges, but finding the global optimum is an NP-hard problem.
 #### K-means problems
 ![[CleanShot 2024-09-20 at 12.19.48.png]]
+- Strange results when clusters have very different shapes
 	- initialisation doesn't fix this.
 	- you could weight the horizontal direction more than the vertical one, but this won't scale to other datasets.
+- Returns hard assignments
 	- Maybe soft assignments are better if we are less sure to which cluster they belong.
+- Initialisation delicate
+	- k++ means algorithm: spreads out initial centres.

+### Probabilistic approach to clustering